JGCRI/pygcam/pygcam/docs/source/rst/config.rst

       # directories or XML files in which to find batch query definitions.
       GCAM.QueryPath = .

+      # Columns to drop when processing results of XML batch queries
+      GCAM.ColumnsToDrop = scenario,Notes,Date

       # The name of the queue used for submitting batch jobs on a cluster.
       GCAM.DefaultQueue = standard